 How long is the typical wait for paediatric occupational therapy in Victoria?

-Wait times for paediatric OT in Victoria vary depending on the provider and your child's needs.
-Public services through your local health service may have longer waiting lists, whilst private practitioners often have shorter timeframes.
-It's worth contacting several providers in Ravenhall to understand their current availability.
-If your child has an urgent need, discuss this with your GP who can help prioritise referrals appropriately.
+Wait times for paediatric OT in Victoria vary depending on the provider and your location.
+Public services may have longer waiting lists, whilst private practitioners often have shorter timeframes.
+It's worth contacting several providers in Ravenhall to ask about their current availability.
+If your child has an urgent need, discuss this with your GP, who can help prioritise your referral or suggest alternative support options whilst you wait.

 What does a first occupational therapy appointment involve for my child?